Hot Cocoa Cupcakes

 Preparation

 Preheat oven to 350 degrees.
-Line a cupcake tin with paper liners; my batch made 13 cupcakes.
+Line two cupcake tins with paper liners; this recipe makes about 23 cupcakes.

 Ingredients